The Bankrate promise

 Dealerships will offer prepaid car maintenance plans alongside other extras like extended warranties, credit insurance and anti-theft devices.
 They are not necessarily a bad deal.
-But the best way to decide if a prepaid maintenance plan is the right financial choice for you is to research expected maintenance costs for your vehicle and compare that with the price you’re offered.
+But the best way to decide if a prepaid maintenance plan is the right choice is to research expected maintenance costs — then compare these with the price you’re offered.

 What is a prepaid car maintenance plan?

-Prepaid maintenance plans may enter the discussion when you are buying a new vehicle that doesn’t have scheduled car maintenance built into the retail price or when purchasing a used car no longer covered.
+A prepaid maintenance plan may enter the discussion when buying a new vehicle that doesn’t have scheduled car maintenance built into the retail price or when purchasing a used car that the manufacturer no longer covers.

-Several manufacturers, such as Jaguar, Toyota, BMW, Volvo, MINI and Land Rover, all offer prepaid maintenance plans.
-Some of these factory plans also include wear-and-tear items, such as windshield wiper blades and brake pads, but some don’t, which is why it’s critical to do your research before heading to the showroom.
+Several manufacturers — such as Jaguar, Toyota, BMW, Volvo, MINI and Land Rover — offer prepaid maintenance plans.
+Some of these factory plans also include wear-and-tear items, such as windshield wiper blades and brake pads, but some don’t, so it’s critical to research before heading to the showroom.

-As with most aspects of the car buying process, doing the math before sitting down with the dealer is the key to saving money.
-To decide if a prepaid car maintenance plan is the right choice for you, you must compare the price of the plan with the estimated cost of the scheduled or out-of-pocket costs during the coverage period.
+As with most aspects of the car-buying process, doing the math before sitting down with the dealer is the key to saving money.
+Compare the price of the plan with the estimated cost of the scheduled or out-of-pocket costs during the covered period.

-Your owner’s manual should detail the specific maintenance you’ll need and the intervals at which you’ll need it.
-To find specific costs, you can call the dealer service manager and ask for a breakdown of scheduled maintenance costs.
-Edmunds also offers a maintenance cost calculator and a cost-to-own calculator that can help you determine the scheduled maintenance costs for specific models at typical service intervals.
+Your owner’s manual should list the maintenance you’ll need and when you’ll need it.
+Call the dealer service manager and ask for a breakdown of scheduled maintenance costs.
+You can also tally up costs yourself by considering the cost of maintenance, insurance, and other expenses.

-If the estimated cost for scheduled maintenance of your new car for its first 30,000 miles is $400 and you’d pay $800 for the plan, a prepaid car maintenance plan is ultimately not worth it.
-If you’d pay $250, on the other hand, it’s a savings.
+If the estimated cost for scheduled maintenance of your new car for its first 30,000 miles is $400 and you pay $800 for the plan, a prepaid car maintenance plan is ultimately not worth it.
+If you pay $250 for the plan, you save money.

 Pros and cons of prepaid car maintenance plans

 - Prices for covered services are locked in and not increased by inflation.

 - Prepaid costs may be discounted compared to normal maintenance costs.

-- Service intervals may not match those called for in the owner’s manual.
+- Service intervals may not match those listed in the owner’s manual.

-- Service must be performed at the dealership where you purchased the car.
+- In many cases, you must get serviced at the dealership where you purchased the car.

 The bottom line